MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 * `type record`, which classifies record values.
 * `type table`, which classifies table values.
 * `type function`, which classifies function values.
 * `type anynonnull`, which classifies all values excluding null.
-The intrinsic type `none` classifies no values.
+* `type none`, which classifies no values.

 ## Any Type